 Tesoro

 Cucciolo, which translates to “puppy” or “cub” in English, is a nickname that many parents turn to when describing the delicacy and smallness of their children, especially during their early years of life.
 This is among the most endearing nicknames used, and often, when addressed by it, children blush out of shyness.
-You can also expect to hear the diminutive cucciolino/a and augmentative cucciolone/a.
+For girls, you can use the feminine equivalent cucciola, and can also expect to hear the diminutives cucciolino/a, cucciolotto/a and cuccioletto/a, along with the augmentative cucciolone/a.

 Scimmietta